Root-MtX/Nro2Nsp/README.md

 - Fixed directory cleaning
 - Fixed special characters displaying (?) *Limtied to Switchs Character Library*
 - Fixed Crash if icon was set and then an icon was loaded from a .nro
-- Custom error handling, no more crashes for incorrect paths (Nothing fancy but you normally see this)
+- Custom error handling, no more crashes for incorrect paths (Nothing fancy but you shouldnt normally see this)
 <p align="center">
 <img src="https://github.com/Root-MtX/Nro2Nsp/blob/master/Images/errorOutput.jpg">
 </p>